JakubIllner/jakubillner.github.io/_posts/2023-03-27-adb-data-pipelines.markdown

 ## Create Pipeline

-The import pipeline `LOAD_GLTRANS` is created in two steps.
+The load pipeline `LOAD_GLTRANS` is created in two steps.
 The first step creates and names the pipeline.